f6Lcon/medref/README.md

 3. Configure Environment Variables

-Create .env files for both backend and frontend with your secrets.
+Create .env files in both the backend and frontend directories with your environment-specific variables.
 4. Run the Project

 # Backend